MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-work-with-vat.md

 4. Edit the **VAT Amount** field.

 > [!NOTE]
 > The total VAT amount for the invoice, grouped by VAT identifier, is displayed in the lines.
 You can manually adjust the amount in the **VAT Amount** field on the lines for each VAT identifier.
-When you modify the **VAT Amount** field, the program checks to ensure that you have not changed the VAT by more than the amount you have specified as the maximum difference allowed.
+When you modify the **VAT Amount** field, application checks to ensure that you have not changed the VAT by more than the amount you have specified as the maximum difference allowed.
 If the amount is outside the range of the **Max.
 VAT Difference Allowed**, a warning will be displayed stating the maximum allowed difference.
 You will be unable to proceed until the amount is adjusted to within the acceptable parameters.
 Click **OK** and enter another **VAT Amount** that is within the allowed range.
 If the VAT difference is equal to or lower than the maximum allowed, the VAT will be divided proportionally among the document lines that have the same VAT identifier.

 ## <a name="calculating-vat-manually-using-journals"></a>Calculating VAT Manually Using Journals
 You can also adjust VAT amounts in general, sales, and purchase journals.
 For example, you might need to do this when you enter a vendor invoice in your journal and there is a difference between the VAT amount that [!INCLUDE[d365fin](includes/d365fin_md.md)] calculated and the VAT amount on the vendor's invoice.